-Please, note that the tour is always run in English and Italian; other languages upon request.
+Please note: the tour runs in English and Italian; other languages are available upon request.

-You’ll make your way to the first stop, a cozy and authentic tavern known for its local Venetian "cicchetti", where you’ll indulge in traditional flavors served with a modern twist.
+You’ll begin your tour along Calle de la Testa and make your way to the first stop, a cozy and authentic tavern known for its local Venetian cicchetti.
+Here, you’ll indulge in traditional flavors served with a modern twist, perfectly paired with a glass of “ombra di vino”, a classic Venetian wine tradition.

 Continue your journey at one of the most famous Rosticceria, a legendary Venetian eatery serving up delectable local snacks and comfort food, perfect for an afternoon nibble.
 Here you are going to taste the delicious "mozzarella in carrozza"

-For a true taste of Venice's vibrant food scene, we will make a stop in this area to a local bar, a lively spot that offers fresh, seasonal ingredients in every "cicchetto"—an ideal place to immerse yourself in the local experience.
+For a true taste of Venice's vibrant food scene, we’ll stop along Salizada del Pistor at a local bar, a lively spot where each cicchetto is made with fresh, seasonal ingredients.
+It’s the perfect place to immerse yourself in the authentic local experience and enjoy the energy of Venetian daily life.

 Finally, treat your sweet tooth at a famous ice cream shop, where you’ll savor some of the finest artisan gelato in Venice, made with the freshest local ingredients and innovative flavors.